whatsup/whatsup/README.md

 ## Temporary projections

-The fractal has the ability to display temporary projection while the main projection is being calculated.
-The helper is intended for this - `tmp`.
-This functionality allows you to organize a simple system for displaying loaders.
+A very useful mechanism.
+It allows you to organize the background execution of work while the superior fractal is content with a temporary result.
+Temporary projections are created using the `tmp(data)` function, and returned as normal using `yield`.

+One use case is for organizing loaders.

 ```ts
 import { fractal, tmp, live } from '@fract/core'